 The current adopted Zoning Code under Sec.
-28-112. - Definitions, defines Studio, tattoo or body piercing as "a building or portion of a building used for selling and/or applying tattoos (by injecting dyes/inks into the skin), and/or for piercing the skin with needles, jewelry or other paraphernalia, primarily for the purpose of ornamentation of the human body.
+28-112. - Definitions, defines Studio, tattoo or body piercing as a building or portion of a building used for selling and/or applying tattoos (by injecting dyes/inks into the skin), and/or for piercing the skin with needles, jewelry or other paraphernalia, primarily for the purpose of ornamentation of the human body.

-Staff recommends that this definition be modified to provide clarity for applications that are consider "temporary" in nature.
+Staff recommends that the new definition be added separately to provide clarity for applications that are considered "temporary" in nature.
 Therefore, Section 28-112 should be amended to reflect the following:

-Studio, tattoo or body piercing: A building or portion of a building used for selling and/or applying tattoos (by injecting dyes/inks into the skin), and/or for piercing the skin with needles, jewelry or other paraphernalia, primarily for the purpose of "permanent" ornamentation of the human body.
+1. Studio, tattoo or body piercing: A building or portion of a building used for selling and/or applying tattoos (by injecting dyes/inks into the skin), and/or for piercing the skin with needles, jewelry or other paraphernalia, primarily for the purpose of "permanent" ornamentation of the human body.